 Prosecuting Clean Water Act violations in Big Sky, Montana.

 Cottonwood v.
-Big Sky Water & Sewer District & Boyne USA
+Big Sky Water & Sewer District & Big Sky Resort

 A representative for the Montana Department of Environmental Quality testified that the Sewer District must repair torn liners.
 The Sewer District has refused to repair the liners.
 A district court has ruled Cottonwood can moved forward with its lawsuit against the Montana DEQ for failing to investigate the volume of treated sewage leaking out of the Sewer District’s holding ponds into the Gallatin River.